How Do Submarines Work?

 Submarines sink, float, and navigate underwater using some surprisingly simple principles of physics.

+A submarine has tanks called ballast tanks running along its hull.
+When the sub is on the surface, these tanks are mostly full of air.
+That air is light, so the sub floats.
 To dive, valves at the top of the tanks open.
 Seawater rushes in from below, displacing the air.
 The sub gets heavier.
 As the weight of the sub approaches the weight of the water it displaces, the sub begins to sink.
-This is called “negative buoyancy.”
+This is called negative buoyancy.

 To surface, the sub uses high-pressure air stored in tanks on board.
 It blows that air into the ballast tanks, forcing the seawater back out.
 The sub gets lighter and rises.
-This process is called “blowing the ballast.”
+This process is called blowing the ballast.

 Modern submarines can also hover at any depth without ascending or descending.
 They do this by making tiny adjustments to the amount of water in the tanks, keeping the sub perfectly balanced against the surrounding pressure.
-This is called “neutral buoyancy,” and it is what allows submarines to drift silently without surfacing.
+This is called neutral buoyancy, and it is what allows submarines to drift silently without surfacing.

 The deeper you go underwater, the greater the pressure.
 At sea level, the air around us presses down with about 14.7 pounds per square inch.
 Go down 10 meters and the water above you adds another 14.7 pounds of pressure per square inch.
 By 100 meters, the pressure is roughly 10 times what we feel at the surface.

-A submarine’s hull has to resist this pressure from all sides.
+A submarine hull has to resist this pressure from all sides.
 If a seal fails or a weld cracks, water rushes in and the results are catastrophic.
 Naval architects design submarine hulls as nearly perfect cylinders or spheres because these shapes distribute pressure evenly, preventing weak points.

 According to the U.S. Navy’s official fact files, modern submarines are built with hulls of high-strength steel engineered to operate at significant depths, with safety margins built into every design.
-Going beyond a hull’s rated depth risks the structure buckling under the strain.
+Going beyond a hull rated depth risks the structure buckling under the strain.

 A submarine underwater is a closed system.
 The crew breathes the same air over and over.
 This is managed in two parts: supplying oxygen and removing carbon dioxide.